Ouranosinc/ESPO-G/README.md

-# ESPO-G : Ensemble de scénarios polyvalents d'Ouranos - Global / Ouranos' Multipurpose Global Climate Scenarios
+# ESPO-G : Ensemble de scénarios polyvalents d'Ouranos - Global / Ouranos Multipurpose Climate Scenarios - Global

 ## Context
 The need to adapt to climate change is present in a growing number of fields, leading to an increase in the demand for climate scenarios for often interrelated sectors of activity.
 In order to meet this growing demand and to ensure the availability of climate scenarios responding to numerous vulnerability, impact, and adaptation (VIA) studies, [Ouranos](https://www.ouranos.ca) is working to create a set of operational multipurpose climate scenarios called "Ensemble de Scénarios Polyvalents d'Ouranos" (ESPO) covering North America at a resolution of 0.1°.
+In ESPO-G6 v1.0, CMIP6 global climate models simulations are bias-adjusted using the ERA5-Land reference dataset.
 The simulation ensemble covers the period for years 1950-2100 and includes the daily minimum temperature (`tasmin`), the daily maximum temperature (`tasmax`) and the daily mean precipitation flux (`pr`).
 The experiments included are SSP2-4.5 and SSP3-7.0 (SSP5-8.5 is coming soon).
-Simulations are bias-adjusted using the ERA5-Land reference dataset.

 To avoid the "hot model problem" (Hausfather et al, 2022), only models with a Transient Climate Response (TCR) in the likely range (1.4–2.2 °C) were kept in the official ensemble (Table 1).
 Extra "hot models" are also available even if they are not in the official ensemble.